carpentries-incubator/genome-mining/_episodes/03-antiSMASHdb-MiBiG.md

 - "Use MIBiG database as a source of experimentally tested BGC."
 - "Explore antiSMASH database to learn about the distribution of predicted BGC."
 keypoints:
-- "MIBiG provides BGCs that have been experimentally tested."
+- "MIBiG provides BGCs that have been experimentally tested"
-- "antiSMASH database comprises predicted BGCs of each organism."
+- "antiSMASH database comprises predicted BGCs of each organism"
 ---
 ## MIBiG Database
 The Minimum Information about a Biosynthetic Gene cluster